MA Virtual and Extended Realities

 You will study:

 - Practical Experiments in Interactivity and Immersion - A series of practical workshops introducing you to a range of tools and technologies.
-These include virtual reality, mobile and headset-based augmented reality, immersive sound and 360° filmmaking.
+These include virtual reality (VR), mobile and headset-based augmented reality, immersive sound and 360° filmmaking.

 - Historical and Emerging Concepts in Storytelling - An historical perspective of storytelling across disciplines, exploring how our perceptions of storytelling change in light of emerging technologies.
 You'll learn from guest lecturers who are currently shaping the immersive industry.